colemickens/platform2-sommelier/chromeos-config/README.md

 [TOC]

-# Internal Documentation
+## Internal Documentation

-See the [design doc](go/cros-unified-build-design) for information about the design.
+See the [design doc](http://go/cros-unified-build-design) for information about the design.
 This is accessible only within Google.
-A public page will be publised to chromium.org once the feature is complete and launched.
+A public page will be published to chromium.org once the feature is complete and launched.

-# Important classes
+## Important classes

 See [CrosConfig](./libcros_config/cros_config.h) for the class to use to access configuration strings.

-# Binding
+## Binding

 This section describes the binding for the master configuration.
 This defines the structure of the configuration and the nodes and properties that are